-Mobile optimization
+Mobile optimisation

 Roughly half of the customers we surveyed use smartphones more often than desktop devices to browse and shop for products online.
-Survey respondents are also shopping through social media, with 69% saying they use platforms such as Facebook, Instagram, and YouTube to make purchases.
+Survey respondents are also shopping through social media, with 72% saying they use platforms such as Facebook, Instagram, and YouTube to make purchases.

 Businesses need to improve their mobile checkout experience to accommodate these preferences.
-Yet, one in five North American sites have at least one basic error in the mobile optimization process, and 93% did not support wallets, a mobile-friendly payment method that allows customers to store payment information, such as debit or credit cards, on their phones.
+While 97% of businesses we surveyed adapted their checkout flow to a smaller screen, the majority did not support mobile wallets, a mobile-friendly payment method that allows customers to store payment information, such as debit or credit cards, on their phones.

-Three-quarters of customers (75%) are more likely to complete a purchase if a site offers one-click checkout options, such as Apple Pay or Google Pay.
+More than three-quarters of customers (78%) are more likely to complete a purchase if a website offers one-click checkout options, such as Apple Pay or Google Pay.
 Saving a payment method can also provide customers with the option to use one-click checkout in the future.
-However, only 40% of the websites we analysed offered this feature.
+However, only 36% of the websites we analysed offered this feature.